fyngyrz/colorblending/README.md

 correct channel blending actually requires a square root and so forth, if that's of interest to you.

-The TLDR version is, if you blend in a naieve manner, your channel values will be wrong, your blended color results will look somewhat to very sickly, and your software's lack of color-fu will quietly shame you, even if you're not aware of it.
+The TLDR version is, if you blend in a naive manner, your channel values will be wrong, your blended color results will look somewhat to very sickly, and your software's lack of color-fu will quietly shame you, even if you're not aware of it.
 So use the class. :)